 Arizona’s unique landscape is a major selling point for visitors.
 The state might be most famous for the Grand Canyon, but you don’t have to travel far for a nice hike.
 We loved that Hayden Butte (commonly known as ‘A Mountain’ among locals) was right across the street from our beautiful downtown Tempe hotel, Tempe Mission Palms, which you could see from its picturesque pool deck.

-Our first morning, after a delicious breakfast of fluffy red velvet waffles at NCounter (voted best waffles in Arizona by Food Network), we enjoyed the half-mile hike up Hayden Butte.
+Our first morning, we enjoyed a delicious breakfast of fluffy red velvet waffles at Daily Jam (voted best waffles in Arizona by Food Network when they were called NCounter).
+We then enjoyed the half-mile hike up Hayden Butte.
 Hayden Butte is dotted with cacti and even features petroglyph rock drawings from previous native civilizations.
 From the top, you’re rewarded with a picturesque view of Tempe, Phoenix and the surrounding mountains.

 Sedona Red Rocks Tour with Detours American West

 Our second day in Tempe, we embarked on a day trip to Sedona with Detours American West.
 Detours is based in Tempe and they pick up guests directly from their Phoenix, Tempe and Scottsdale hotels and resorts.
 Detours also offer a few other day tours, including the Grand Canyon, Apache Trail, Antelope Canyon and Horseshoe Bend, Tombstone and more.
 They also offer multi-day tours to Monument Valley and Zion National Park.

 Bell and I were inspired to visit Sedona based on so many incredible Instagram posts we had seen.
 And it’s less time in the van compared to going to the Grand Canyon.
 A couple days later we drove the Apache Trail and found it to be just as beautiful as Sedona.
 So wherever you choose to go in this region, you’re going to see amazing natural beauty.